Nguyen15idhue/DUANUSB2/docs/01-4LAYER-DAYS1-3.md

                     return false;
                 }

                 // 2.
-Check if App X is running if (IsDLLInUse(dllPath))
+Check if CHC Geomatics Office 2 is running if (IsDLLInUse(dllPath))
                 {
                     Log.Warning("DLL is currently in use.
-Please close App X first.");
+Please close CHC Geomatics Office 2 first.");
                     return false;
                 }